scanner-research/rekall/examples/README.md

 # Example code

-Some byte-size examples of common Rekall operations.
+Some bite-size examples of common Rekall operations.
 Check out the [tutorials](../tutorials) for detailed walkthroughs and explanations.
 Check out the [Python tests](../rekallpy/test) (especially